^

 Pathogenesis

-Disturbances of cellular immunity also play a role in the pathogenesis of scleroderma.
-This is evidenced by the formation of mononuclear cell infiltrates in the skin in the early stages of the disease, around the vessels and in the places of congestion of connective tissue, a violation of the function of T-helpers and natural killers.
-In the affected skin of patients with systemic scleroderma, TGF-beta-platelet growth factor, connective tissue growth factor and endothelin-I are detected.
-TGF-beta stimulates the synthesis of extracellular matrix components, including collagen types I and III, and also indirectly promotes the development of fibrosis, inhibiting the activity of metalloproteinases.
-With systemic scleroderma, not only cellular, but also humoral immunity is broken, in particular, the presence of certain antibodies assumes the role of autoimmune reactions.
+Impaired cellular immunity also plays a role in the pathogenesis of scleroderma.
+This is evidenced by the formation of mononuclear cellular infiltrates in the skin in the early stages of the disease, around vessels and in places where connective tissue accumulates, impaired function of T-helpers and natural killers.
+TGF-beta-platelet growth factor, connective tissue growth factor and endothelin-I are found in the affected skin of patients with systemic scleroderma.
+TGF-beta stimulates the synthesis of extracellular matrix components, including collagen types I and III, and also indirectly promotes the development of fibrosis by inhibiting the activity of metalloproteinases.
+In systemic scleroderma, not only cellular but also humoral immunity is impaired, in particular, the presence of certain antibodies suggests the role of autoimmune reactions.